2017 Brisbane International – Men's singles

 Grigor Dimitrov defeated Kei Nishikori in the final, 6–2, 2–6, 6–3 to win the men's singles tennis title at the 2017 Brisbane International.
+He became the first man to earn three Top-10 wins en route to an ATP 250 title, since the series began in 2009.

-Milos Raonic was the defending champion but lost in the semifinals to Dimitrov.
+Milos Raonic was the defending champion, but lost in the semifinals to Dimitrov.

 Seeds

 The top four seeds receive a bye into the second round.